-Join Dennis Taylor for an in-depth discussion in this video Calculating date differences across days, months, and years, part of Excel 2010: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video Calculating date differences across days, months, and years, part of Working with Dates and Times in Excel 2010.

 Calculating days elapsed between two dates or calculating days into the future…is generally pretty straightforward in Excel.…Counting dates elapsed is a simple subtraction.
 Equal the later date.…The example here, B2 minus the earlier date.…How many days have passed?…The unit of time is one equal day.…If we come up with an answer like this, simply format it.
 A couple of ways.…Ctrl+Shift+Tilde is one way.…You can also on the Home tab use the comma button if you wish.…

 This does introduce decimals however.
 You can hide those if you wish.…So a couple of different ways to quickly format this.…Of course, by double-clicking here we could copy these down the column.…Here and there, we see sometimes we're within the same year.…This crosses yearly boundaries with no difficulty whatsoever, and of course…century boundaries as well.…It's an accurate count to the day, how many days between these two days.…Sometimes we need to look into the future.…In the example here, we want to know 90 days from this date.…